mklimek/circle-initials-view/README.md

 });
 ```

-and set on click listener on it and change properties by setters:
+and call `setOnClickListener` and do whatever you need for instance change properties by setters:
 ```java
 circleInitialsView.setOnClickListener(new View.OnClickListener() {
     private boolean avatar = false;